-Recent comments on my stories on Booksie.com include:
+Recent comments about my stories on Booksie.com include:

 The Sadness of the Post-Truth Pianist: Brilliant!
 Politics and classical music are subtly and seamlessly interwoven into a dystopian “mockumentary”.
 It’s a pleasure to be reading you again, Chris.